Oraci/gymondo-challenge-oraci/README.md

 ### `To run the frontend project`

-In the project directory, you should run:
+In the project frontend directory, you should run:

  - yarn install
  - yarn start